Last Updated on May 17, 2023 by Matt

 - don’t ride under the influence of drugs or alcohol

-- never ride with great speeds, especially if you are a beginner
+- never ride at great speeds, especially if you are a beginner

-- check your tires, make sure they are inflated
+- check your tires and make sure they are inflated

 - check your battery, make sure it has enough power left in it to get you where you’re going